 1.The Water Retention Capacity

-So, if you usually go a while without watering your plants then peat moss may be a better option.
-Other than that, one of teh growing in coco tips would be to water your plants carefully.
-You do not want to overdo it now, do you?
+So, peat moss vs coconut coir -if you usually go a while without watering your plants then peat moss may be a better option.
+Other than that, one of the coco growing medium in coco pit would be to water your plants carefully.
+You do not want to overdo it for coco fiber growing medium now, do you?